 3 (Easy to Fix) Causes of Neck Pain

-Neck pain is arguably the most frustrating pains of them all.
+Neck pain is arguably the most frustrating pain of them all.
 Why?
 Because it is so close to your head that it can affect your focus all day long.
-It can cause headaches, burning eyes and even pain down the arms.
+It can cause headaches, burning eyes, and even pain down the arms.
 It can be an absolute nuisance.

 The unfortunate thing is that most of the time it is very preventable.
 Furthermore, once it begins, it can be reversed.
 In order to escape this unfortunate fate, you first have to identify the cause of the pain.
 Let's look at 3 common causes of neck pain.

 Imagine you were holding a baseball bat straight up in the air, it wouldn’t feel that